 Moreover, under the 7th Call for Project Proposals, 22 projects were selected to be financed by the CCO in 2020.
 These projects, however, are yet to be completed due to delays arising from international travel restrictions imposed by COVID 19 pandemic.
-Hence, some of the projects are expected to be finalized in 2021.
-On the other hand, the CCO has made the 8th Call on September 1st, 2020.
+Hence, manyof the projects are expected to be finalized in 2021.
+Furthermore, the CCO has made the 8th Call on September 1st, 2020.
 Relevant documents are available on the COMCEC website. (cpf.comcec.org)